-Next up was Table Mountain for sunset.
-But first, a quick run to the supermarket for a bottle of Rose.
 You can and should bring wine and snacks up to the top to enjoy while you savor the views.
-Reserving ahead was a HUGE time saver, the lines were no joke for those that hadn't planned ahead.

-There was a large group from the wedding party also at the top so after a bit of wandering and a bit more wine we joined them until a blaring siren subtly informed us it was time to go.
+There was a large group from the wedding party we were part of also at the top so after a bit of wandering and a bit more wine we joined them until a blaring siren subtly informed us it was time to make our descent.

 Day 3: Simon’s Town, Penguins, Cape Point & Muizenberg

 If you don’t have a car, there are guided tours like this one that include just about everything we did (minus our quick stop at Muizenberg).

 Penguins at Boulder’s Beach